 While in many countries you have to opt-in to be an organ donor, it doesn’t work that way in France.

-In fact, every adult in France is presumed to be an organ donor, unless they have specifically registered not be one.
+In fact, every adult in France is presumed to be an organ donor, unless they have specifically registered not to be one.

-This has been the case since the Loi Caillavet (‘Caillavet Law’) was passed in 1976, making everyone an organ donor except for those who have explicitly refused, as well as minors, and those under someone else’s guardianship (such as the mentally disabled).
+This has been the case since the Loi Caillavet (‘Caillavet Law’) was passed in 1976, making everyone an organ donor except for those who have explicitly refused, as well as minors and those under someone else’s guardianship (such as the mentally disabled).

 If you want to opt out of becoming an organ donor, it is necessary to sign up in an online registry or by mail and provide an official piece of identification.